jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ## Conditional registration

 null-ls supports dynamic registration, meaning that you can register sources whenever you want.
-To simplify this, built-ins have access to the `conditional` option, which should be a function that returns a boolean or `nil` indicating whether null-ls should register the source. null-ls will pass a single argument to the function, which is a table of utilities to handle common conditional
+To simplify this, built-ins have access to the `condition` option, which should be a function that returns a boolean or `nil` indicating whether null-ls should register the source. null-ls will pass a single argument to the function, which is a table of utilities to handle common conditional